revaturelabs/interviewquestions/Java/OOP/Inheritance.md

 </details>

-4. The object declared in the below code snippet is type casted but it may or may not be of type Main, How does a pogrammer avoids runtime error?
+4. The object declared in the below code snippet is type casted but it may or may not be of type Main, How does a programmer avoid runtime error?

 ``` java